AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

   X True = False
 ```

 `X` could be `X :: k -> k` or `X :: k -> Bool`.
 Neither is more general than the other.
 GHC chooses `X :: k -> Bool`, but it's not principled.
 This is what I get for implementing kind inference for closed type families without writing out declarative rules!
-In any case, the solution to this problem (closed type families) seems to be the same as the solution for datatypes and classes, quite happily: add the side condition. **End Richard**
+In any case, the solution to this problem (closed type families) seems to be the same as the solution for datatypes and classes, quite happily: add the side condition.

 ### How does (PARGEN) differ from (BASELINE)?